AdobeDocs/workfront.en/help/classic/workfront-goals/old-wf-goals-articles-aw/old-get-started-with-wf-align.md

 * Communicate with teams or groups to identify efficiencies and find out where they might be struggling.
 * Collaborate with individual contributors to see if they are overwhelmed or have too many competing priorities.

-  For information about finding goals assigned to a specific owner, see Filter information in Workfront Goals.
+  For information about finding goals assigned to a specific owner, see Filter information in Adobe Workfront Goals.

 * Use the Pulse section to both review goal progress and ask for updates on current goals.

-  For information about managing goals in the Pulse section, see Review goals in the Workfront Goals Pulse section.
+  For information about managing goals in the Pulse section, see Review goals in the Adobe Workfront Goals Pulse section.

 ### Individual contributor {#individual-contributor}